-Short-listing of candidates will be against the person specification for the post

-- Where possible, references will be taken up before the selection stage, so that any discrepancies can be probed during the selection stage. - References will be sought directly from the referee.
-References or testimonials provided by the candidate will never be accepted. - Where necessary, referees will be contacted by telephone or email in order to clarify any anomalies or discrepancies.
-A detailed written note will be kept of such exchanges. - Where necessary, previous employers who have not been named as referees will be contacted in order to clarify any anomalies or discrepancies.
-A detailed written note will be kept of such exchanges. - Referees will always be asked specific questions about: - the candidate's suitability for working with children and young people; - o any disciplinary warnings, including time-expired warnings, that relate to the safeguarding of children; - the candidate's suitability for this post. - School employees are entitled to see and receive, if requested, copies of their employment references.
+- 4.1 Short-listing of candidates will be against the person specification for the post - 4.2 Where possible, references will be taken up before the selection stage, so that any discrepancies can be probed during the selection stage. - 4.3 References will be sought directly from the referee.
+References or testimonials provided by the candidate will never be accepted. - 4.4 Where necessary, referees will be contacted by telephone or email in order to clarify any anomalies or discrepancies.
+A detailed written note will be kept of such exchanges. - 4.5 Where necessary, previous employers who have not been named as referees will be contacted in order to clarify any anomalies or discrepancies.
+A detailed written note will be kept of such exchanges. - 4.6 Referees will always be asked specific questions about: - the candidate's suitability for working with children and young people; - any disciplinary warnings, including time-expired warnings, that relate to the safeguarding of children: - the candidate's suitability for this post.

+4.7 School employees are entitled to see and receive, if requested, copies of their employment references.

-5. Secretary of State Prohibition Orders (teaching and management roles)
+5. Secretary of State Prohibition Orders (teaching roles)

-In all cases where an applicant is to undertake a teaching role of any kind a Prohibition Order check will be made using the Employer Access Online Service.
-It is anticipated that this will be performed at the shortlisting stage but will in any case be made before any offer of employment is made.

-Prohibition orders prevent a person from carrying out teaching work in schools, sixth form colleges, 16 to 19 academies, relevant youth accommodation and children's homes in England.
-A person who is prohibited from teaching must not be appointed to work as a teacher in such a setting.

-Prohibition orders are made by the Secretary of State following consideration by a professional conduct panel convened by the National College for Teaching and Leadership (NCTL).
+- 5.1 In all cases where an applicant is to undertake a teaching role of any kind a Prohibition Order check will be made using the Employer Access Online Service.
+It is anticipated that this will be performed at the shortlisting stage but will in any case be made before any offer of employment is made. - 5.2 Prohibition orders prevent a person from carrying out teaching work in schools, sixth form colleges, 16 to 19 academies, relevant youth accommodation and children's homes in England.
+A person who is prohibited from teaching must not be appointed to work as a teacher in such a setting. - 5.3 Prohibition orders are made by the Secretary of State following consideration by a professional conduct panel convened by the National College for Teaching and Leadership (NCTL).
 Pending such consideration, the Secretary of State may issue an interim prohibition order if it is considered to be in the public interest to do so.

-A section 128 direction 39 prohibits or restricts a person from taking part in the management of an independent school, including academies and free schools.
-A person who is prohibited is unable to participate in any management of an independent school such as: a management position in an independent school, academy or free school as an employee; a trustee of an academy or free school trust; a governor or member of a proprietor body for an independent school; or a governor on any governing body in an independent school, academy or free school that retains or has been delegated any management responsibilities.
-A check for a section 128 direction will be carried out using the Teacher Services' system.
-Where the person will be engaging in regulated activity, a DBS barred list check will also identify any section 128 direction.